 Yes, but we need your help.
 Please disclose on your volunteer application any preexisting health condition or severe allergy that may affect your time in the desert.

 Because we are often in remote areas, it is important that we be prepared to respond to any health emergency, including but not limited to those that require medical evacuation.
 This is why full disclosure is essential.

 If your health condition prevents you from hiking while bearing weight, you will still be able to come to camp and volunteer, you just won’t participate in patrols.

 Besides the landline, camp is “off the grid.”
 There are solar panels that power some lights and a fridge.
 On cloudy or stormy days, camp may not have electricity.

 Taking it home

-We encourage volunteers to document their experiences through photos, journalling, etc. However, it is critically important that patient privacy is maintained, so that we can provide good care to undocumented individuals in dire and often life-threatening situations.
-Volunteers are not permitted to take photographs of migrants receiving aid, and may not disclose names or other individually identifying information.
-Report back about your own experiences, not those of others or about NMD as an organization.
-See: What are the best ways to support NMD work before or after volunteering with Desert Aid?
+We encourage volunteers to document their experiences through photos and journaling.
+However, it is critically important that patient privacy be maintained.
+We are providing care to undocumented individuals in dire and often life-threatening situations.
+Volunteers are not permitted to take photographs of migrants receiving aid, and may not disclose their names or other individually identifying information.
+We also discourage you from telling their stories for them, even if you do so without identifying them.